freenas/freenas-docs/userguide/directoryservice.rst

    |             |           |                                                                                                                            |
    +-------------+-----------+----------------------------------------------------------------------------------------------------------------------------+

-Click the "Rebuild Directory Service Cache" button after adding a user to NIS who needs immediate access to %brand%.
+Click the :guilabel:`Rebuild Directory Service Cache` button after adding a user to NIS who needs immediate access to %brand%.
 Otherwise this occurs automatically once a day as a cron job.

 .. _NT4: